Language

 Visiting Copenhagen on a budget

 Copenhagen is known for a lot of great things, including colourful townhouses, fairy tales and Michelin-starred restaurants.
-One thing the Danish capital isn’t known for is being budget friendly.
+One thing the Danish capital isn’t known for is being inexpensive.
 But that doesn’t mean it’s impossible to have a great time in Copenhagen on a budget.
 Here are some of our top tips for saving money while having a great time in Copenhagen.

 Getting around Copenhagen on a budgetHOHO bus